Webby980/in-60-seconds/PITCHME.md

 ---?gist=webby980/0090a88a048ad918e76034d28348f6ef&lang=Kotlin&title=A Simple MockK

-A 'relaxed' mock is a mock that returns some simple value for all functions.
+A 'relaxed' mock is a mock that returns some simple value for all functions
 <br>
-This allows to skip specifying behavior for each case, while still allow to stub things you need.
+This allows to skip specifying behavior for each case, while still allow to stub things you need

 Mockk is 'strict' by default, unless specified otherwise